What is Emotional Withholding in Relationships?

 The first step in changing the cycle of you and your partner’s conflict pattern is to begin recognizing when withholding occurs.
 Reflect on your interactions and ask yourself:

 Without blame or contempt, acknowledging the issue together creates a foundation for healing.
 Use statements like, “I’ve noticed we’ve been emotionally distant, and I want to understand why so we can rebuild our connection.”
-A statement like this places no blame on either partner and invites a conversation rather than perpetuates your conflict pattern (Eternal Perspective Ministries).
+A statement like this places no blame on either partner and invites a conversation rather than perpetuates your conflict pattern.

 2. Create a Safe Space for Vulnerability

 Emotional withholding is often a reaction to the fear of vulnerability.
 To counteract this, it is helpful for you to provide an environment where both of you feel safe to express your emotions.
 This is important – The partner on the receiving end of the emotional withholding will often take insult to being viewed as the aggressor.
 If you are that partner, do not prove them correct!
 If you are guilty of aggressing, do not double down.
-Acknowledge your impropriety, give your partner their space, and use the techniques below to engage them when the conflict pattern subsides.
+Acknowledge your impropriety, but don’t passively accept a shamed view of yourself.
 If you are certain they are mistaken with their view of you being the aggressor, do not take offense.
 Understand this is a “them” issue.
 Be kind by still giving them their space, and use these techniques when the conflict pattern subsides:

-- Practice Active Listening: When your partner opens up, listen without judgment or interruption.
+• Practice Active Listening: When your partner opens up, listen without judgment, interruption, or defensiveness.
 During this time, ensure your non-verbal communication aligns with your intentions of creating a safe space.
 Validate their feelings by using “I” statements like, “I can see why you feel that way.”

-- Share Your Own Emotions: Lead by example.
+• Share Your Own Emotions: Lead by example.
 Share your desire for connection and express vulnerability openly, even if it feels uncomfortable at first.
-Here is were many people have difficulty; expressing vulnerability sometimes can be painful when you are not validated by your partner, but rather mocked or ridiculed.
-Consistently modeling the behavior and communication you desire seeing in your partner is absolutely necessary for extinguishing the conflict pattern!
+Here is where many people have difficulty: expressing vulnerability sometimes can be painful when you are not validated for doing so.
+When you have a goal of connecting with your partner, despite them not being able behave and communicate in ways you feel are inappropriate, you must be willing push down your ego and present yourself with poise, dignity, and self control.
+Consistently modeling the behavior and communication you desire seeing in your partner is absolutely necessary for extinguishing the conflict pattern that cause so much living hurt!

 3. Start Small

 If emotional withholding has likely been present for a long time, it is likely to continue popping up in deep conversations or when expectations are not met.
-After acknowledging the tendency for emotional withholding, make brief but consistent steps toward validating your partner.
-This not only to their credit, but you will also hear yourself speaking words of validation and gratitude, which will work at a subconscious level to change your perception of your partner.
-Start with small steps:
+After noticing your partner’s emotional withholding, make light and brief but consistent steps toward validating your partner.
+This is not only to help them feel safe and secure, but you will also hear yourself speaking words of validation and gratitude.
+This will work at a subconscious level to change your perception of your partner and their perception of you.
+Begin with small steps like these:

-- Remove your expectations with which you and your partner do not agree.
+• Remove your expectations with which you and your partner do not agree.
 Expectations should come from a place of love, not control.
 You will have greater success if you focus on attracting the outcomes you desire rather than mandating them.
-Mandating your expectations will always lead your and your partner into your well-rehearsed conflict pattern.
+Mandating your expectations will always lead you and your partner into your well-rehearsed conflict pattern, cutting emotional damage that scars your relationship.

 4. Address the Root Causes

-- External Support: Consider working with a therapist to uncover and address deep-seated patterns contributing to emotional withholding.
+• External Support: Consider working with a therapist to uncover and address deep-seated patterns contributing to emotional withholding experienced in your relationship.
 Do not seek support passively.
 Showing up does not simply require you to physically participate in sessions; showing up requires investment and being vulnerable to the change process.

 5. Rebuild Emotional Intimacy